sgmurphy/wordpress-plugins/ht-mega-for-elementor/readme.txt

 <strong>[Special Day Offer Widget](https://wphtmega.com/widget/element-special-day-offer/)</strong> - This widget is a great way to entice customers with special deals.
 You can easily add banners and choose from different layouts that best showcase your offer, all through the HT Mega Special Day Offer Widget!

+<strong>[Audio Player Widget](https://wphtmega.com/widget/elementor-audio-player/)</strong> - The Audio Player Widget offers a convenient solution with simple controls to display your audio files on your WordPress site.
+Whether it's music, podcasts, or any other audio content, this widget allows you to effortlessly integrate it into your web pages.
+You can also customize the player with your own thumbnail image and adjust settings to enhance the audio playback experience.
+If you're looking to showcase your audio content in a professional and engaging manner, give this audio player widget a try.

 == Features: ==